hpc-io/pdc/docs/readme.md

     - Output:
       + Local object ID
     - Open a PDC ID created previously by name.
     - For developers: see pdc_obj.c.
 Need to communicate with servers for metadata of the object.
+  + pdcid_t PDCobj_open_col(const char *obj_name, pdcid_t pdc)
+    - Input:
+      + obj_name: Name of objects to be created, only rank 0 need to provide a value.
+      + pdc: PDC class ID, returned from PDCInit
+    - Output:
+      + Local object ID
+    - Open a PDC ID created previously by name collectively.
+All MPI processes must call this function together.
+    - For developers: see pdc_obj.c.
+Need to communicate with servers for metadata of the object.
   + perr_t PDCobj_close(pdcid_t obj_id)
     - Input: